Girgetto/girgetto.it/content/blog/uncomunicative-name/index.md

 }
 ```

-> Use explanatory variables
+## Use explanatory variables

 It's important that the code we do write is readable and searchable.
 By not naming variables that end up being meaningful for understanding our program, we hurt our readers.
 Make your names searchable.

-bad ❌:
+BAD ❌

 ```js
 const getAddress = () => {